-Since the time of the bank's founding until the present, the towns of Atwater and Kandiyohi have seen many changes.
-What were once thriving farm towns with several grain elevators, hotels, retail stores and a newspaper, have become bedroom communities for the larger county seats of Willmar and Litchfield- the automobile helped make people more mobile and consolidation trends in agriculture have reduced the population of the countryside.
-While in recent years the town populations have stabilized and maybe even grown a little, the towns are unlikely to attain the stature they once held.
-Still, the continuity of Bushmills Ethanol and Central Lakes Co-op on West Hwy 12, Thompson Bakery IDK Sports Bar and Bowling Alley, Schmidty's Gas & Convenience Stores, Sticker Boy Signs, LLC, Unlimited Ag Services, LLC and most recently Pizza by Ronna and Peaceful Thymes Hardware Hank, all hold promise for the communities.
-The growing population of the county, stronger grain prices and amenities such as lakes and golf courses also help buoy local optimism.
-And there may be more to come — is the answer whispering in the wind or slumbering in a grain of corn?
+Since the time of the bank's founding until the present, the town of Atwater has seen many changes.
+What was once a thriving town with several grain elevators, hotels, retail stores and its own newspaper has become more of a bedroom community for the larger towns of Willmar and Litchfield -- the automobile helped make people more mobile and consolidation trends in agriculture have reduced the population of the countryside.
+While in recent years the town’s population has stabilized and even grown a little, the town is unlikely to attain the stature it once held.
+The businesses and churches that remain have been pretty stable.

 State Bank of Kimball was founded in 1901, the first bank in the Kimball community.
 State Bank of Kimball is a "state" bank, meaning that its charter is granted by the State of Minnesota.

 The original shareholders of the bank were most likely from outside the community.
 Almost all had "Yankee" surnames, suggesting that the German and Scandinavian settlers had not yet made their full presence in the community known.
 The first president of the bank was George Sherwood, a respected medical doctor who lived in Kimball well into the 1950′s.